Munglinup River

-The Munglinup River is an ephemeral river in the Goldfields-Esperance region of Western Australia.
+The Munglinup River is an ephemeral river in the Goldfields–Esperance region of Western Australia.

 The headwaters of the river rise near Cheadanup Nature Reserve.
 It flows in a southerly direction through cleared farmland, then crossing the South Coast Highway near the town of Munglinup before discharging into the Oldfield River, of which it is a tributary, approximately 8 km from the coast.
-For most of the length of the river it is within a vegetated corridor, the surrounding land is mostly cleared for stock with only about 15% remnant vegetation remaining.
+For most of the length of the river it is within a vegetated corridor; the surrounding land is mostly cleared for stock with only about 15% remnant vegetation remaining.
 The river only flows in the winter months and the water is naturally saline or brackish.

 The only tributary to the river is Clayhole Creek.

-The word Munglinup is Indigenous Australian in origin and of unknown meaning.
+The word Munglinup is Aboriginal in origin, and of unknown meaning.
 The name was first recorded by C.D.
 Price, a surveyor in 1875.
-The Dempster Brothers first used the name for their sheep station in 1860.
+The Dempster brothers first used the name for their sheep station in 1860.